 All education and care services need to comply with the National Law and Regulations, and the practices you see in a service may be different to your family’s practices at home.

 If you feel concerned about any practices you see at the service your child attends, it’s important to be aware of how to raise this.

-They have transparent grievance and complaints handling policies and procedures, usually provided to you when you enrol your child.
-These provide you with information about who you should speak to if you’re feeling concerned about something and how the service manages concerns and complaints.
+Transparent grievance and complaints handling policies and procedures are usually provided to you when you enrol your child.
+These provide information about who you should speak to if you’re feeling concerned about something and how the service manages concerns and complaints.
 If you don’t have a copy of the service’s complaints handling policies and procedures, you can ask for a copy.

 Usually, speaking with the educator working with your child is a first step.
 The policy should advise if speaking to someone else first is advisable, depending on the issue.

 All complaints handling procedures emphasise managing complaints professionally and confidentially, and maintaining your right to privacy.

 The following tips may help you raise any concerns with confidence:

 If you witness a situation or practice that could potentially harm a child you should take immediate steps to stop this from re-occurring.

 You should advise the service’s management about your concerns to ensure they can put in place practices to ensure the children’s health and safety.